Certified Human Trajectory Prediction: Experiments

+\textbf{Baselines:} Up to our knowledge, our work is the first to introduce certification for trajectory prediction.
+Therefore, we conduct a comparative analysis between the mean and median smoothed predictors, representing the two certification techniques introduced.
+In order to obtain the smoothed predictors, we transform multiple existing trajectory predictors into smoothed models.
+We employ multiple state-of-the-art learning-based trajectory predictors, namely Directional-Pooling (D-Pool)~\cite{kothari2021human}, AutoBot~\cite{girgis2022autobot}, and EqMotion~\cite{xu2023eqmotion}.
+Moreover, we include Social-Force~\cite{helbing1998social-forces} as a rule-based trajectory predictor.

-\begin{itemize} \item \textbf{Average / Final Displacement Error (ADE/FDE):} These metrics measure the average/final displacement error between the model predictions and its ground truth values.
-The reported numbers are in meters.
+\textbf{Metrics:} We report the performances in terms of the Average / Final Displacement Error (ADE / FDE) between the model predictions and its ground-truth values, along with FBD, Certified-FDE, and Certified-Col, introduced in \Cref{sec:method}.
+The reported values are in meters and percentages.
+For the sake of space, we leave the results on ABD and Certified-ADE for the supplementary.

-\item \textbf{Average / Final Bound half-Diameter (ABD/FBD):} Certification provides a smoothed predicted trajectory along with certified bound around each predicted time-step.
-In order to assess the certified output bounds, we introduce ABD/FBD.
-They measure the average/final distance of the farthest points within this bound from the predicted trajectory across all timesteps.
-The reported values are in meters.
-For the sake of space, we only report numbers in FBD and put the results on ABD in the appendix.

-\item \textbf{Certified-ADE / Certified-FDE:} The common metrics of ADE/FDE are typically reported under the assumption of perfect inputs, meaning they are calculated without considering the impact of input noise.
-However, in practical scenarios, various types of input noise can occur, which can significantly alter the performance of prediction models.
-To address this gap and provide a more realistic assessment of model performance under noisy conditions, we propose the Certified-ADE/Certified-FDE metrics that measure the highest ADE/FDE happening given input deviations.
-They measure the distance of the farthest point in the certified bounds with the ground truth trajectory.
-The reported values are in meters.
-For the sake of space, we report numbers in Certified-FDE and put the results on Certified-ADE in the appendix.

-\item \textbf{Certified Collision Rate (Certified-Col):} Collision has been previously introduced as a metric that quantifies the percentage of collisions between the predicted positions of an agent and the ground truth trajectories of neighboring agents in the scene~\cite{kothari2021human}.
-Employing our output bounds, we introduce Certified Collision Rate (Certified-Col) of a model as the percentage of examples in which at least one neighboring agent lies within the calculated output bound of the predicted trajectory.